maybebyte/anthesis/nixos.md

 won't build if there's a problem.

 Declarative configuration is visionary in some respects and in principle, I like it a lot.
-Yet I switched to OpenBSD.
-Why?
+[So why did I switch to OpenBSD](/why-openbsd.html)?

 ## Cons